-Just about every day, there are stories in the news about vehicle accidents involving drunk, tired, or distracted drivers.
-There is another common danger that can easily lead to a serious accident – motor vehicle defects.
-Accidents due to defective cars, trucks, SUVs, or vans are less often discussed, but just as deadly.
-Motor vehicles are made up of numerous complicated pieces.
-If any are manufactured or designed improperly, it can cause the whole machine to fail with catastrophic results.
+Every day, there are stories in the news about vehicle accidents involving drunk, tired, or distracted drivers.
+Another common danger that can easily lead to a severe accident is motor vehicle defects.
+Accidents due to defective cars, trucks, SUVs, or vans are less often discussed but just as deadly.
+Motor vehicles comprise numerous complicated pieces.
+If any are incorrectly manufactured, they can cause the whole machine to fail with catastrophic results.

-If it is discovered that a product is potentially dangerous, manufacturers must warn about the hazards in a timely manner.
-Hiding known problems, cutting corners on costs, or ignoring safety standards are unnecessary risks that jeopardize public safety.
-This is particularly true when the product is a two-ton machine capable of high speeds.
+If manufacturers discover a potentially dangerous product, they must warn about the hazards promptly.
+Hiding known problems, cutting corners on costs, and ignoring safety standards are unnecessary risks that jeopardize public safety.
+This is especially true when the product is a two-ton machine capable of high speeds.

-When it is suspected that a motor vehicle accident was caused in part or in full by a defect, the victims or their families can seek compensation by filing a products liability lawsuit.
-There are typically many possible defendants, such as vehicle manufacturers, parts manufacturers, parts supply stores, dealerships, and shippers.
+When it is suspected that a defect caused a motor vehicle accident in part or total, the victims or their families can seek compensation by filing a product liability lawsuit.
+There are typically many possible defendants such as vehicle manufacturers, parts manufacturers, parts supply stores, dealerships, and shippers.
 The main legal arguments in such an action are that the vehicle was defective because:

-• There was a known danger of which consumers were not properly warned.
+• There was a known danger of which consumers were not adequately warned.

 • Faulty brake systems